sqweelygig/supercool-servers/README.md

 	* The use of precision ventilation units can counter the risk of hot and cold spots.
 	* The computing equipment fans will slow since the same volume of cooler air will have an increased cooling effect.
 	* There is a moderate range of acceptable temperatures at the inlet of a server
-* Thermal units, such as coefficient of production and joules of thermal energy, can be eliminated from the model.
+* Thermal units, such as the coefficient of production and joules of thermal energy, can be eliminated from the model.
 	* Passive observations measure the duty cycle required to maintain temperature differences.
 	* Active observations measure the duty time required to enact temperature changes.
 	* The duty cycle is directly proportional to the resource cost required without needing thermal units.